 Should I Buy a Binocular, Spotting Scope or Telescope?

-If you are just getting started with birding or hunting then binoculars would probably work best.
+If you were just getting started with birding or hunting, then binoculars would probably work best.
 Binoculars are more compact, portable and intuitive to use.
 They are also good for travel and a variety of other uses.
-As you become more serious about your outdoor activity you will, sooner or later, want a spotting scope and tripod.
+As you become more serious about your outdoor activity, you will, sooner or later, want a spotting scope and tripod.
 For bird watching, the high magnification and better stability will allow you to see details on birds that cannot be seen with binoculars.
 Hunters use them to effectively spot, follow and identify wildlife while target shooters use them for scoring.

 Telescopes are purely designed for astronomy and viewing the night sky.
-Spotting scopes on the other hand are also designed for viewing subjects on land or at sea.
-A spotting scope would work great if you want to see boats in the bay, ships in the horizon, scenery as far as 50 miles away or simply observe subjects from a very long distance.
+Spotting scopes, on the other hand, are also designed for viewing subjects on land or at sea.
+A spotting scope would work great if you want to see boats in the bay, ships in the horizon, scenery as far as 30 Km away or simply observe subjects from a very long distance.

 What Do the Numbers Mean?

 A spotting scope is always represented by two sets of numbers.
-For example 20-60×60.
+For example 20-60×80.
 The first set of numbers refers to its magnification (or zoom).
 For example 20-60x means 20x to 60x variable zoom.
 The second number refers to the diameter of its objective lens.
-A spotting scope will usually have a 50 to 80mm lens.
+A spotting scope will usually have a 50mm to 80mm lens.

 Should I Choose an Angled or a Straight Spotting Scope?